fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 - Henry David Thoreau, "Walking" (1851), 59--92.

 ### 11/9: Preserving and Conserving Nature
 - John M. Meyer, "Gifford Pinchot, John Muir, and the Boundaries of Politics in American Thought" (1997), 267--84.
 - Kenneth R. Olwig, "Reinventing Common Nature", 379--408.

+#### Primary sources
+In all cases, Remember the point isn't to learn any details (like the intricacies of European forest management) but to understand the authors' views of nature through their writings.
+Come to class prepared to discuss some passages that you found reveal conceptions of nature and the implications of such views.
-- _Gifford Pinchot: Selected Writings_, 21--33 (pay attention to the time and contexts when Pinchot wrote these short pieces).
+- _Gifford Pinchot: Selected Writings_, 21--33 (pay attention to the time and contexts when Pinchot wrote these short pieces and think about how those contexts may have informed his writing).
 - John Muir, [Treasures of the Yosemite](https://vault.sierraclub.org/john_muir_exhibit/writings/the_treasures_of_the_yosemite/). (from _The Century Magazine_, Vol. XL, No. 4; August, 1890).
-No need to read the whole thing carefully, but get a sense of how Muir describes Yosemite.
-Come to class prepared to discuss some passages that you found reveal his conception of nature.
+- Theodore Roosevelt, "Wilderness Reserves: Yellowstone Park", 152--160.
 - John Burroughs, "The Spell of Yosemite", 169--175.

 #### Noteworthy